Our BIG FAQs Page!

 This up-to-the-minute form of LED chip is mounted directly onto the printed circuit board using the tape automated bonding (TAB) process.
 When the wires have been attached to it, a glob of epoxy resin (Glob-top) is used to encapsulate the chip and its connections.

 COB LED light bulbs, as well as being extremely simple and reliable, also provide an improved lumen-per-watt ratio in comparison to other LED technologies such as SMD.

 Will the temperature in the room affect my LED bulbs?

-No. Because LED bulbs are tested at an ambient temperature of 25°C, they’re perfectly suited to use in domestic environments in rooms all around your home.
+As LED bulbs are tested at an ambient temperature of 25°C, they’re perfectly suited to use in domestic environments in rooms all around your home.